 Note: There are thousands of additional CN derailments, other accidents and incidents.
 A few are investigated by the Transportation Safety Board (TSB) of Canada and the United States National Transportation Safety Board (NTSB) - most are not.
-Some derailments, other accidents and incidents are not reported at all.
+Some derailments, other accidents and incidents are not reported at all by CN, according to past CN employees.
 For many of those that the media report based on tips from members of the public, CN provides very little information or in some cases misleading information.
 Some CN public relations spokespersons have told the media CN has a policy of not discussing the injury status of its employees involved in derailments or other accidents.